-A program to manage GOES-ABI (Advanced Baseline Imager) data is under development, and is complementary to other my other satellite software such as GeoSatSignal (for multi-channel sensor combinations and projection remapping) and the MSG Animator (for simple single-channel animations).
+A program to manage GOES-ABI (Advanced Baseline Imager) data is complementary to my other satellite software such as GeoSatSignal (for multi-channel sensor combinations and projection remapping) and the MSG Animator (for simple single-channel animations).
 Currently the program supports GOES-16 (GOES-East) and GOES-17 (GOES-West).

 Getting the Data

 You need to register with EUMETSAT to receive the data over EUMETCast.
 Use the EO Portal to register.

 The data is sent on the new EUMETCast transponder, so you might require

 may require a larger antenna.
 I have some notes on